 - Control flies and cockroaches as much as possible.
 They can spread contaminated soil or cat feces onto food.

-- Have a person who is healthy and not pregnant change your cat’s litter box, and then disinfect it with boiling water for 5 minutes.
+- Have someone else take care of your cat or change your cat’s litter box while you are pregnant.
 If you have to change the cat litter yourself, wear gloves while you do it.
 When you finish, wash your hands well with soap and warm water.
 Clean the litter box daily.
+Disinfect it with boiling water for 5 minutes.